arohner/spectrum/README.md

 ```

 ann takes a var, and a fn of two arguments, the original fnspec, and
-the arguments to a specific invocation of the function.
+the arguments to a specific invocation of the function (map).
 The
 transformer should return an updated fnspec, presumably with the more
 specific type.
 In this example, it would `update` the
 `:ret` spec from `seq?` to `(coll-of y?)`.
 Since map also requires the